 The implementation of routine mental health outcome measurement in Australia provides the opportunity to monitor the effectiveness of mental health services across jurisdictions.

-Ambulatory episodes of mental health care that end because of admission to hospital or residential mental health care service (‘reason for collection’ equals change of setting).
+ambulatory episodes of mental health care that end because of admission to hospital or residential mental health care service (where the National Outcomes and casemix Collection (NOCC)‘reason for collection’ equals change of setting).

-Only the Health of the Nation Outcome Scales (HoNOS) family of measures (including HoNOS, HoNOS65+ and HoNOSCA) is considered in the calculation of this indicator.
+Only the Health of the Nation Outcome Scales (HoNOS) family of measures (including HoNOS, HoNOS 65+ and HoNOS Children and Adolescents (HoNOSCA)) are considered in the calculation of this indicator.

 Outcomes are calculated for the following consumer groups:

 Group B: Consumers discharged from ambulatory care.
 All people who were discharged from an ambulatory care episode, provided by an ambulatory mental health care service, within the reference period.
 Scores should be calculated as the difference between the total score recorded at admission to the episode (the ‘baseline’), and discharge from the episode (the ‘follow-up’).
-Ambulatory episodes that are completed because the consumer was admitted to hospital or residential mental health care are excluded from the analysis that is, where the National Outcomes Casemix Collection (NOCC) ‘reason for collection’ equals change of setting.
+Ambulatory episodes that are completed because the consumer was admitted to hospital or residential mental health care are excluded from the analysis that is, where the NOCC ‘reason for collection’ equals change of setting.

 Group change analyses can only be determined for episodes of care where both baseline and follow-up ratings are present.
 This excludes specific episodes defined by the NOCC data collection protocol as not requiring follow-up as well as episodes where either the baseline or follow-up measure is not available.

 The total score is determined for each individual baseline and follow-up score.
-This is the sum total of the 12 HoNOS/65+ scales or the first 13 items of the 15 HoNOS Children and Adolescents (HoNOSCA).
-Where one or more of the HoNOS/65+ or HoNOSCA items have not been completed correctly, the collection occasion should only be regarded as valid and complete if:
+This is the sum total of the 12 HoNOS/HoNOS65+ scales or the first 13 items of the 15 HoNOSCA.
+Where one or more of the HoNOS/HoNOS65+ or HoNOSCA items have not been completed correctly, the collection occasion should only be regarded as valid and complete if:

 There are no corrections made for missing items.

-Scores are classified as either ‘significant improvement’, ‘significant deterioration’ or ‘no significant change’, based on the effect size statistic.
+Scores are classified as outcomes measures, i.e. ‘significant improvement’, ‘significant deterioration’ or ‘no significant change’, based on the effect size statistic.

 The reference period for this indicator is typically a single financial year, and the impact of modifying the reference period is unknown.

-For the purposes of this KPI, a medium effect size of 0.5 is used to assign outcome scores to the three outcome categories.
+For the purposes of this key performance indicator (KPI), a medium effect size of 0.5 is used to assign outcome scores to the 3 outcome categories.
 A medium effect size is equivalent to an individual change score of at least one half (0.5) of a standard deviation.

-Individual episodes are classified as either: ‘significant improvement’ if the effect size index is greater than or equal to positive 0.5; ‘significant deterioration’ if the effect size index is less than or equal to negative 0.5; or ‘no change’ if the index is greater than -0.5 and less than 0.5.
+Individual episodes are classified as either: ‘significant improvement’ if the effect size index is greater than or equal to positive 0.5; ‘significant deterioration’ if the effect size index is less than or equal to negative 0.5; or ‘no change’ if the index is greater than negative 0.5 and less than positive 0.5.

 Analyses of the 2010–11 national pool of NOCC data identified that for:

-Inpatient and ambulatory settings a four point threshold indicates a medium effect size.
-In practice this means an individual change score of a least four points equates to a medium effect size and significant change.
-This threshold is the same for all three HoNOS measures.
+Inpatient and ambulatory settings, a 4 point threshold indicates a medium effect size.
+In practice this means an individual change score of at least 4 points equates to a medium effect size and significant change.
+This threshold is the same for all 3 HoNOS measures.

 (Numerator ÷ Denominator) x 100